Shvejan/truffle-health/README.md

 ## Software Engineering Internship Assessment for Truffle Health

-This project built using Node and Express JS.
+This project is built using Node and Express JS. \
+As a person who has worked on multipel projects in different teams, I understand the importance of writing clean and understandable code.
+I have tried to structure this project as clean as possible.

-I have also used a sqlite3 database to store the medical bills data.
+I used a sqlite3 database to store the medical bills data.

+the folder "./db" contains and the files related to database

+1. "connect.js" file had the database connection
+2. "api.js" file has the funcitons which run queries in the database

 The database connection is done through Knex package

-db.sqlite3 file has already been setup with a table to hold the midical bills data, the table schema is as follows
+db.sqlite3 file has already been setup with a table to hold the medical bills data, the table schema is as follows

 CREATE TABLE IF NOT EXISTS "medical-bills" ( \
 "name" TEXT, \